Most Scenic Road Trips in Europe | Travel Bucket List

 Starting point: Sibiu

-The classic road trip in Transylvania includes some traditional villages, the best known cities of the region and landscapes that will amaze your eyes.
+The classic road trip in Transylvania, can be planned along with this 10 day Western Romania Travel Itinerary, and includes some traditional villages, the best known cities of the region and landscapes that will amaze your eyes.
 Six days are enough to explore it.

 Start your trip in Sibiu with a long walk in the old town.
 The next day head to Cluj Napoca, the largest city in Transylvania.
 On the way take a detour to visit one of Iconic Landmarks of Romania – Corvin castle, a beautiful medieval jewel and stop also in Alba Iulia, the white citadel.